scarlinj/Emaily/README.md

 ## Express Route Handlers
 Express API contains business logic to take incoming requests from React/Node application, pull information from MongoDB, and send information back to React application - React does not communciate directly with MongoDB.
 Express API and React app will communicate entirely through HTTP requsts.
 Express and MongoDB will communicate via an internal method.

+## Server Host
+I created this with both a Render free website and a Heroku (formally free) website.
+Since the Heroku site is not free and this is simply a test site for learning, then I will try to migrate away from Heroku.
+When I am able to load this in Render successfully, I will no longer update the Heroku site, so that may not be available after time.

 ## Future Development
 This currently includes only a Google authentication strategy.
 In the future, this site can also include other authentication strategies (LinkedIn, Github, etc.).
 I will need to follow the same process as GoogleOAuth, but use those sites instead.